Se habla español

 • Check Inside the Driver’s Door: Open the driver’s side door and examine the door jamb for a tire specification sticker.
 This label will provide your vehicle’s precise size and other important tire information.
 It is the primary and most recommended method to confirm your tire size.

-• Inspect Your Tire Sidewall: If the sticker in the door is missing or illegible, the next alternative is to read the tire size directly from the sidewall of your existing tires.
+• Inspect Your Tire Sidewall: If the door sticker is missing or illegible, the next alternative is to read the tire size directly from the sidewall of your existing tires.
 Look for numbers and letters representing the tire width, aspect ratio, and rim diameter.

 • Consult Your Vehicle’s Owner’s Manual: For additional confirmation, refer to your vehicle’s owner’s manual, which typically lists the original tire size specifications.

-• Seek Professional Advice: When in doubt, or if your vehicle has custom requirements, seeking advice from a tire professional is advisable.
+• Seek Professional Advice: When in doubt or if your vehicle has custom requirements, seek advice from a tire professional.
 They can provide personalized recommendations for your specific make and model.

 • Online Tools and Resources: Use reliable online tire size calculators or guides to provide a secondary check for your tire size requirements.

-After identifying your tire size through these recommended steps, you can now purchase an informed tire.
+After identifying your tire size through these steps, you can purchase an informed tire.

 What Giga Tires Offers?